- That electronic and telephone voting are acceptable methods of voting for Community Council elections in 2020 – 2021 and 2021 – 2022.

-- Citizens can call the OneFeather Election Officer at 1-855-923-3006 between the hours of 5:00 pm and 9:00 pm on the first and last day of the online voting period;
+- Citizens can call the OneFeather Election Officer at 1-855-923-3006 between the hours of 5:00 PM and 9:00 PM EST on the first and last day of the online voting period

-- The OneFeather Election Officer will verify their identification and have the elector declare the following:
+- The OneFeather Election Officer will verify their identity and have the elector acknowledge the MNO’s Oath of Allegiance (required in the Electoral Code), and also declare the following:

 I, [Citizen Name] permit OneFeather to be marking and casting a ballot as directed by the [Citizen Name] and that the [Citizen Name] explicitly agrees and consents to this process and are doing so of their own free will without compulsion.

-- Having completed the declaration Citizens will advise the Election Officer of their choice on the Ballot.
-The OneFeather Election Officer will mark a ballot, and the ballot will be entered into a secure ballot box;
+- Having completed the oath and declaration, Citizens will advise the Election Officer of their choice on the Ballot.
+The OneFeather Election Officer will mark a ballot, and the Ballot will be placed into a secure Ballot box.

-- The Citizen will be recorded as having voted by telephone – it is not possible for electors to vote both by telephone and online.
+- The Citizen will be noted as having voted by telephone – electors can’t vote both by phone and online.

-To help conduct Community Council elections, as per MNO Electoral Code: Part B every council appoints an Electoral Officer or committee.
-Glen Lipinski from the Community Relations has offered to serve as Electoral Officer for Community Council elections at this time.
-Glen can be contacted at any time to answer questions or offer assistance at GlenL@metisnation.org
+To help conduct Community Council elections, as per MNO Electoral Code: Part B, every council appoints an Electoral Officer or committee.
+Loma Rowlinson from the MNO’s Community Relations team has been appointed to serve as the Electoral Officer for Community Council elections at this time.
+You can contact Loma to answer questions or offer assistance at: